johncyril/johncyril.github.io/_posts/2010-06-15-world-cup-fever-if-you-can-hear-it-that-is.md

 *   I have had exams
 *   After my exams, all the interesting (mostly political) stuff had finished
-*   Nothing has pissed me off and I haven't been feeling particularly sarky So, on to the title of this post.
+*   Nothing has pissed me off and I haven't been feeling particularly sarky.

+So, on to the title of this post.
 It stems from my love / hate relationship with football since an early age.
 In all fairness, I don't particularly mind the sport...
 I've never been particularly good, and as the fat kid in school, I was always shoved in goal because of my tendency to make "epic saves"...
 I realised much later on that this was just simple probability...